-Applicant Response: The public will not be harmed by the variance because the existing supply of off-street loading spaces is the proposed supply of off-street loading spaces.
+Applicant Response: The public will not be harmed by the variance because the existing supply of off-street loading spaces is being increased by the proposed supply of off-street loading spaces.

 REQUEST FOR VARIANCE TO ALLOW FOR GREATER LOT COVERAGE THAN ALLOWABLE BY THE ZONING CODE.